EmmanuelOgbewe/dog_ceo_app/README.md

 # Dog CEO Flutter Take-Home Project

-This project is a Flutter app that interacts with the **Dog CEO API** to fetch and display a list of dog breeds, as well as detailed information (including images) for each breed.
+This project is a Flutter app that interacts with the **Dog CEO API** to fetch and display a list of dog breeds, as well as detailed information for each breed.
 It implements clean architecture principles and state management using BLoC.

 <img src="https://github.com/user-attachments/assets/e152900b-2f44-422f-8ef5-171573c2e491" alt="Simulator Screenshot" width="400"/>